kingsoftgames/omnisdk-ios-demo/README.md

 # OmniSDK Demo for iOS

-The Demo includes code examples illustrating features of the OmniSDK iOS API.
+The Demo includes code examples illustrating features of the OmniSDK iOS API v3.

+Please refer to [the iOS Integration Guide Of v3](https://docs.seayoo.com/sdk/getting-started/ios/quick-start/api/v3/) in the Kingsoft Seayoo Documentation Center.

 # Prepare